8 Hacks to Extend the Life of Your Phone's Battery

 Having Wi-Fi and Bluetooth turned on drains your battery if you're not using them.

 But if you're on a wireless network, it's more power-efficient to use Wi-Fi than cellular data, so switch to Wi-Fi whenever you can.

 6. Keep an Eye Out for Power-Hungry Apps

 Video-streaming applications like YouTube and Netflix drain the most battery.

 There are also background apps that eat away at your phone's battery life.

-While background apps may not use your phone's resources on their own, Android phones and iPhones will refresh background apps periodically by default.
+While background apps may not use your phone's resources on their own, and will refresh background apps periodically by default.